Yandex Cloud

 • Incorrect configuration of approval rules

-With Managed Service for GitLab, you can flexibly set up mandatory approval rules before any code can be added to the target branch of the project.
+With Managed Service for GitLab, you can flexibly set up mandatory approval rules before merging code into the target branch of the project.
 For more information on how approval rules work, see Approval rules.

 Before getting started, create a service account with administrator privileges and add it to your GitLab project.
-Assign the Maintainer or Owner role to the account, as other roles do not provide enough permissions to configure approval rules.
-Next, log in to the GitLab instance and set up the approval rules via the service account.
+Assign the Maintainer or Owner role to the account, as other roles do not enough permissions to set up approval rules.
+Next, log in to your GitLab instance and set up approval rules using the service account.

 To use approval rules: